weathon/vcos/eval/README.md

-This folder is taken from SLT-Net.
+This folder is taken from SLT-Net, with modifications.